rebeccaloran/soulgems/README.md

 ### Soul Steal

-	Soul Steal can be used during the first Main Phase only when any of your pieces are directly adjactent one space in any direction around an opponent's.
+	Soul Steal can be used during the first Main Phase only when any of your pieces are directly adjactent one space in any direction around the target piece.

 	You may spend [(8) - (Number of pieces adjacent)] each of LP and SP to attempt a Soul Steal.
 This will capture the piece and place it into your Soul Gem regardless of attack power enemy piece value other than the King.